The Challenge: At low points in our lives, we lose morale and inspiration.

 As adults, we’re constantly chasing time.
 We have deadlines to meet, responsibilities to cover, and money to make.
 In bed at night, we wonder: why am I doing this to myself?
 The endless constraints make us lose morale, energy, and inspiration.
 There’s a term for that: burnout.
 Scientists call it a mismatch between unconscious needs and the demands of life.
 The combination of ignoring what we really want and our endless robotic attempts to meet the demands of adulthood leave us feel completely worn out.

 Childhood is usually the happiest time of our lives.
-We had no worries then and our only job was to be “kid.”
+We had no worries then, and our only job was to be “kids.”
 We can’t be kids forever, but we can channel our childhood positivity and intuitive curiosity.
-Even if these traits got suppressed as you were growing up, you can bring them back to surface with these 3 tips:.
+Even if these traits got suppressed as you were growing up, you could bring them back to the surface with these 3 tips:

 - Recognize the Nostalgia

-Ask yourself questions, such as: how happy were you as a child?
+Ask yourself questions such as: how happy were you as a child?
 Observe your feelings when the memories arise.
 Do you feel happy about what you’ve become?
 Maybe you feel a little disappointed for growing up into a completely different person than you thought.
-If you recognize the nostalgia, you will understand that life you have now is not as happy as you imagined before.
-And, if that’s the case, it’s time to make some changes in your current lifestyle!
+If you recognize the nostalgia, you will understand that the life you have now is not as happy as you imagined before.
+And if that’s the case, it’s time to make some changes in your current lifestyle!